mauritssilvis/challenges/java/executable_jar_maven/README.md

 I describe this problem, here, including a possible solution.

 ### 2.1 Maven JAR plugin issues

+At least one issue may be reported by the [Maven JAR plugin](https://maven.apache.org/plugins/maven-jar-plugin/).

 #### 2.1.1 no main manifest attribute, in standalone-1.0-SNAPSHOT.jar